sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/0900 - deskew.md

 **Alternatives to Deskew**

-Scale and skew are related.
-For example, skew often results in scaling issues.
  To choose when to configure the Scale or Deskew preprocessors, use the following tips:

-- If a document contains pages that are slightly skewed, you don't need a preprocessor.
-Sensible's default OCR engine (Microsoft) corrects slight rotation automatically.
+- If a document contains pages that are rotated but otherwise untransformed, you don't need a preprocessor.
+Sensible's default OCR engine (Microsoft) corrects rotation automatically.
-- If the pages are scaled, but unskewed or slightly skewed, use the Scale preprocessor as an easier-to-configure and more robust alternative to the Deskew preprocessor.
+- If pages are affected by scale, rotation, or both, but are otherwise untransformed,  use the Scale preprocessor as an easier-to-configure and more robust alternative to the Deskew preprocessor.
-- If a document contains pages that are both scaled and skewed, use the [Deskew preprocessor](doc:deskew) to fix both the scale and skew.
+- If  pages are affected by [affine transformations](https://homepages.inf.ed.ac.uk/rbf/HIPR2/affine.htm) in addition to or instead of rotation and scale, such as translation and shear, use the [Deskew preprocessor](doc:deskew).